jcgaming-official/calculator-midterm-project/README.md

 [Github Buttons](https://ghbtns.com/)<br>

 ## Star and Fork this repo:
-You can thanks me by star and forking this repo :smile
+You can thanks me by star and forking this repo 😸